userbot8895/HUB-Plus/guides/Porting_Modules.md

 async def ping(event):
   await event.edit("`Pong!`")
 ```
-This isn't used in HyperBot++ and the rest of this guide though.
+This is used in the stock modules and module-universe, but isn't used in HyperBot++ and the rest of this guide.

 - The namespace changed from `tg_userbot` to simply `userbot`.
 ## Basic module, with help